-All MPH students admitted to the Health Policy program enroll in Milken Institute SPH Core Courses (12 credits), Program-Specific Courses (24 credits) and Elective Courses (9 credits).
-The 45-credit total requirement includes a Practicum in which students apply their didactic education by working for credit for an organization that engages in health policy analysis.
+All MPH students admitted to the Health Policy program enroll in MPH Core Courses (17 credits), Program-Specific Courses (20 credits) and Elective Courses (8 credits).
+The MPH Core includes a practice experience in which students apply their didactic education by working for credit for an organization that engages in health policy research, analysis, or practice.
 Students may wish to give greater emphasis to either public health or health services policy as they develop their course of study with their advisor.
 See the Program-At-A-Glance section below for details about the required courses.